yasserhcn/yasserhcn/README.md

-### Hi there 👋
+### Hi

-- currently working on : minCPT, my personal website
+- currently working on : minCPT, signal-thing
-- currently learning : low level hardware, networking
+- currently learning : bunch of stuff including quantum computing, EE, and radio design

-## my projects:
+## projects:
-- minCPT : a minimalist alternative to cmake which can be found [here](https://github.com/yasserhcn/MinCPT) it is currently 70 % done
+- [minCPT](https://github.com/yasserhcn/MinCPT) : minimalist alternative to cmake, I guess it's done unless I get other idea
+- [signal-thing](https://github.com/yasserhcn/sig-analysis) : c++ program to analyse signals from SDRs, working on it when I'm not busy with uni

 <!--
 **yasserhcn/yasserhcn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.